nikkomiu/phoenix_base/README.md

 Use [the official guide](http://elixir-lang.org/install.html) to install Elixir for your environment.

-#### Phoenix Framework

-Use [the official guide](http://www.phoenixframework.org/docs/installation) to install Phoenix Framework.
+**OS Package Manager Note**: Depending on your OS you may need to install the precompiled package to get the correct version of Elixir on your system.

-**For Debian-based systems**: You might have to install the Erlang ESL:
+**Debian-based Systems Note**: You might have to install the Erlang ESL:

 ```bash
 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb && sudo dpkg -i erlang-solutions_1.0_all.deb
 sudo apt-get update
 sudo apt-get install esl-erlang
 ```

+#### Phoenix Framework

+Use [the official guide](http://www.phoenixframework.org/docs/installation) to install Phoenix Framework.

 #### inotify-tools